miraland-labs/miraland/docs/src/developing/transaction_confirmation.md

 Currently, Miraland clusters require that transactions use blockhashes that are no more than [151 slots](https://github.com/miraland-labs/miraland/blob/9488a73f5252ad0d7ea830a0b456d9aa4bfbb7c1/sdk/program/src/clock.rs#L65) old.

-> This [Github issue](https://github.com/miraland-labs/miraland/issues/23582) contains some calculations that estimate that mainnet-beta validators need about 150MB of memory to track transactions.
+> This [Github issue](https://github.com/miraland-labs/miraland/issues/23582) contains some calculations that estimate that mainnet validators need about 150MB of memory to track transactions.
 > This could be slimmed down in the future if necessary without decreasing expiration time as I’ve detailed in that issue.

 ## Transaction confirmation tips